bugtrons/bugtrons-1/participation-guidelines.md

  - Submissions are considered through microsoft form only, the form will be circulated in both servers’ relevant channels.
 - Top 10 hackers will be selected & intimated via mail for the next round with microsoft form for the next round.

+**NOTE:**
-**NOTE:** This round will be scheduled as the first competition from 8.00 PM - 9.00 PM.
+- This round will be scheduled as the first competition from 8.00 PM - 9.00 PM.
+- Judgment will be done on the basis of microsoft forms' submission.
+- This round doesn't include buggy code to debug, hackers need to warm up via `problem-solving` skills.

 **TIER-THREE: (LEVEL 3, A, WINNER) CLEARED LEVEL 2.**
-- Solve only one problem via Replit, hosted on DEVSTRONS’ github organization.
+- Solve only one problem via Replit, hosted on DEVSTRONS’ GitHub organization.
 - Publish solution code in your private repository as same as above mentioned.
 - Collab with organizers only for access to hacker's private repository.
 - Submissions are considered through microsoft form only, the form will be circulated via registered E-mail.
 - Here's the time!
 Results will be out at both Server's announcement channels.

+**NOTE:**
-**NOTE:** This round will be scheduled as the first competition from 10.00 PM - 11.00 PM.
+- This round will be scheduled as the second competition from 10.00 PM - 11.00 PM.
+- Judgement will be done on the basis of microsoft forms' submission.
+- This round definitely includes buggy code to debug to ace this contest.
+Let's cool down!

 <p align="center">
     <img width="60%" src="assets/contest-winner-banner.png">